-Following the best Showit SEO practices, the layers should be ordered hierarchically and in the order, they appear on screen from the top of the page.
-The reason for this is that all search engines (Google, too!) scan your website code for HTML code.
+Following the best Showit SEO practices, the layers should be ordered hierarchically and in the order, they appear on a screen from the top of the page.
+This is because all search engines (Google, too!) scan your website code for HTML code.

-If you purchased your design from a Showit website designer, these should already be organized properly and follow the Showit SEO recommendations.
-For any of the custom Showit website design projects and Showit website templates I work on here at the Flying Muse I always implement this according to the Showit recommendations and requirements.
+If you purchased your design from a Showit website designer, all layers should already be organized properly and follow the Showit SEO recommendations.
+For any of the custom Showit website design projects and Showit website templates I work on here at the Flying Muse, I always implement this according to the Showit recommendations and requirements.
 If you are looking to purchase any of my Showit website templates, the proper layering is already handled for you!

 Or if you are looking for a custom Showit website designer to work on your custom Showit website design project, make sure they have this covered within their custom Showit website design process – as I do!
 However, if you are designing your own website, be sure to pay attention to this when customizing and designing your website.